bigcode-project/bigcode-analysis/data_analysis/textbooks_filtering/README.md

 2 - Use the annotations to train a classifier to predict if a file has educational value for beginners or not based on its embedding.

 ### Annotating The Stack
-We first test LLaMa-70B-Chat.
+We test LLaMa-70B-Chat, GPT4 and ChatGPT.
 We use the following prompt:
 ```python
 prompt = """Please act as an impartial judge and evaluate the educational value of the code file displayed below for someone just starting to learn coding concepts.
 Your evaluation should prioritize clarity and simplicity to ensure the code is easily digestible for a beginner. \
 Be as objective as possible.
 You must first rate the code file on a scale of 1 to 10 by strictly following this format: "[[rating]]", for example: "Rating: [[5]]", then provide a short explanation of the rating.\n\nCode file:\n\n"""